cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 This month, the project saw a new kind of contribution from the community.
 @GeorgeFlerovsky has written a research piece about an adaptation of the (Coordinated) Hydra Head protocol into a new flavor - Hydrozoa.
-The article is currently getting examined and [discussed on Github](https://github.com/input-output-hk/hydra/discussions/850).
+The article is currently being examined and [discussed on Github](https://github.com/input-output-hk/hydra/discussions/850).
 Feedback so far has been positive.
-Of course, one does not simply change the Hydra Head protocol (pun intended), but the ideas contained could drive evolution and followed-up with concrete protocol extensions.
+Of course, one does not simply change the Hydra Head protocol (pun intended), but the ideas contained could drive evolution and be followed up with concrete protocol extensions.
 Very much like the ideas presented in the original paper.

 #### Hydra for Payments project update